 Ally Invest’s Managed Portfolio is the company’s equivalent of a robo-advisor account.
 As such, you’ll get automated rebalancing when needed.
 Ally’s financial strategists research and select the funds your money goes into.

 A unique feature of Ally’s Managed Portfolio is that 30% of your funds will always be allocated in cash.
-This cash portion will earn around the same APR as it otherwise would in Ally’s high-yield savings account (HYSA), which is at 1.70% at the time of this writing.
+This cash portion will earn around the same APR as it otherwise would in Ally’s high-yield savings account (HYSA), which is more than 15x the national average.

 However, you won’t be able to withdraw this cash portion of your Managed Portfolio like you would from an HYSA.